Locust0/AVI/Destiny.md

 ### Saboteur Encounters on Nessus & in EDZ

 I created the gatekeeper (forge saboteur) encounter prefab which was used by myself and Leo Zuniga to place the gatekeepers into the world.
-The prefab also features the crates with the shields which spawn as well.
+The prefab also features the crates which drop Black Armory Weapon frames.
+These are used for quests to create Black Armory weapons.

-There are 2 saboteur encounters each on Nessus and in the EDZ.
+There are 4 saboteur encounters on Nessus and in the EDZ.

 Check out [this](https://avijr.com/ForgeEncounters) for more details